310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Souma v2 %}
-Fufu, so even demons[^9] shed tears.
-Though, I do admit that your discussion right now was a little too difficult for me to comprehend.
+Fufu, so even demons shed tears.[^9] Though, I do admit that your discussion right now was a little too difficult for me to comprehend.
 {% endbubble %}

 {% bubble Keito v2 %}